-MoDOT is improving the safety culture through Statewide Strategic Initiatives such as Buckle Up Phone Down.
-In 2017, MoDOT introduced the Buckle Up Phone Down challenge to address the two most impactful actions a driver can take to prevent crashes or survive if one occurs.
+MoDOT is improving the safety culture through Statewide Strategic Initiatives such as Buckle Up Phone Down (BUPD).
+In 2017, MoDOT introduced the BUPD challenge to address the two most impactful actions a driver can take to prevent crashes or survive if one occurs.

-The Buckle Up Phone Down challenge is an attempt to drive down the record number of fatalities and serious injuries on our roadways.
+The BUPD challenge is an attempt to drive down the record number of fatalities on our roadways.
 The challenge encourages businesses and individuals to pledge to buckle up every person, every trip and for drivers to put their phone down.
 Distracted driving is a leading cause of traffic crashes, with texting and driving increasing the risk of a crash by 50 percent.
-In a 2018 survey conducted by AT&T, nearly nine out of ten drivers admitted to using a smart phone while driving.
 In addition, over 60 percent of traffic fatalities in Missouri involve unbuckled drivers or passengers who may have survived if they were properly restrained.
 Several hundred Missouri businesses have pledged to promote this challenge with their employees and thousands of individuals have also made the pledge to promote their own safety and that of others.